rhys117/rails-reminders-callnotes/README.md

 ```

 ## Call Note Templates
+This was designed with text based templates already in mind.
+As such it was built to interpret existing designs.

 The call note generator will take templates and create a form based on their contents.
 When a user makes a selection it will edit the content of a textarea below dynamically with javascript.

 Call note templates should be placed the relevant folder in a lib/generator_templates folder.
 You should include three subdirectories 'email', 'enquiry' and 'work' within generator_templates and each should have at least one yaml file.
 Each yaml file should be named after it's category.
 Within the yaml file include the name of the templates as the variable name and the template afterwards as a string.